Welcome!

 Expertise

-Over 15 years of experience as a psychologist.
+Over 15 years of experience providing psychological and therapeutic support

 Qualification